 I highly recommend renting a car when you are in Canberra.
 I chose to rent with Avis because I was offered a discount when I booked my flight, but you can earn 4 Qantas frequent flyer points per dollar on car rentals with Avis or Budget.

 Another option is renting a bike.
-Many of the hotels rent bicycles to guests and a lot of the bus are fitted with bike carriers.
+Many of the hotels rent bicycles to guests and a lot of the bus is fitted with bike carriers.

 Unlike other east coast cities, Canberra’s public transport infrastructure is basic with only buses in operation.
 To plan your journey, you can visit the Transport Canberra website.